 Often times, pictures from our digital cameras are very large.
 This is because there are different image resolutions for printing photos vs. simply viewing photos on the web.

-Image size for printing is determined by how many pixels-per-inch (ppi) make up a photo or image.
-The amount of pixels (or dots) can range from a lot (300 ppi) to a little (72 ppi).
+Images need to be high quality and have high resolution to print.
+Image size for printing is determined by how many pixels-per-inch (ppi) make up an image.
+The number of pixels can range from a lot (300 ppi) to a little (72 ppi).
 When you are printing a photograph from your camera, the rule of thumb is to use the highest ppi possible for the size you need.
 Most printers will recommend using 300 ppi as your setting.

 The web works a little differently.
 To understand how image ppi affects images displayed on webpages, consider this formula: 1-1.